cameronmccann/QP-Sim/README.md

 We conducted two simulation studies and an empirical application to assess the performance of three propensity score (PS) models in estimating mediation effects with clustered data when an unmeasured cluster-level confounder is present.
 This repository contains the code and data used at each stage of the study (i.e., Simulation Study 1, Simulation Study 2, and Empirical Application).

-In Simulation Study 1 and 2, there are individual-level treatment, mediator, and outcome variables.
+In Simulation Study 1 and 2, there are individual-level treatment (binary), mediator (continuous), and outcome (continuous) variables.
 In Simulation Study 1, we assessed the PS models’ ability to accurately estimate the indirect effect when both an unmeasured cluster-level confounder and three individual-level covariates influence the treatment-mediator and mediator-outcome relationships.

 In Simulation Study 2, we modified the simulation design so that the unmeasured cluster-level confounder influences only the treatment-outcome relationship.
 The three individual-level covariates still influence both the treatment-mediator and mediator-outcome relationships; however, an additional set of three covariates was introduced to influence only the treatment-outcome relationship.
 Simulation Study 2 also includes two versions of the direct and indirect effect estimates: the Total Natural Direct Effect (TNDE), the Pure Natural Direct Effect (PNDE), the Total Natural Indirect Effect (TNIE), and the Pure Natural Indirect Effect (PNIE).